Wireless Devices

 Part 95 defines technical standards for Personal Radio Services, including Family Radio Service (FRS), Citizen Band (CB), General Mobile Radio Service (GMRS), and Multi-Use Radio Service (MURS).
 The regulation sets maximum power levels (e.g., 2 watts for FRS), antenna restrictions, and emission limits to control interference and ensure safe operation.

-Part 88 of the FCC rules sets technical standards for UAS operations within the 5030 to 5091 MHz band, focusing on CNPC.
+Part 88 (UACS) sets technical standards for UAS operations within the 5030 to 5091 MHz band, focusing on CNPC.
 It allocates 5040 to 5050 MHz for NNA users, who will receive frequency allocations via DFMS.
 Initially, NNA users access 5040-5060 MHz under the IAM process until DFMS management begins.

 47 CFR Part 18 outlines technical requirements for ISM equipment that uses RF energy, such as microwave ovens and medical devices.
 It specifies emission limits, frequency allocations (e.g., 13.56 MHz, 2.45 GHz), and radiation safety standards to prevent harmful interference.
 Equipment must undergo FCC authorization and be labeled accordingly.
 Operators must address interference with authorized radio services (47 CFR § 18.301, § 18.305).